Summary of Habit 8

 - Organizational Greatness

-The personal greatness deals with the first section of this book which is finding your voice whereas, the leadership and organizational greatness comes under the second section which inspires others to find their voice.
+Personal greatness deals with the first section of this book which is finding your voice whereas, leadership and organizational greatness comes under the second section which inspires others to find their voice.
 Let’s discuss them one by one.

 Covey, in this book, align these four human bits of intelligence with their highest manifestation as follows: